Here are a few tips to help you with how you can structure your sales call template.

 One way to create a good list of probing sales questions is to look at some of the problems that you help to fix.
-For each problem, there is probably one or two questions that you could ask the prospect to determine if they have any of the challenges that you help to fix and these are good questions for you to ask on your sales call.
+For each problem, there are probably one or two questions that you could ask the prospect to determine if they have any of the challenges that you help to fix and these are good questions for you to ask on your sales call.

 Have a list of pain points that you help to fix.

 One of the best ways to identify if the prospect needs what you have is to share with them the problems that you can help to fix.
 If you end up in a place on a sales call where you don’t feel like it is going anywhere or the prospect is not giving great answers to your questions, you can then try to get the call going in the right direction by sharing some of the problems that you help to fix and try to see if the prospect has any of those concerns.